newrelic/nr-reports/README.md

    dashboard entity GUID.
 6. Without knowing it, used the `file` channel to store the resulting PDF report in the current directory.
+7. Used the CLI script to run an ad-hoc query report at the command line using a simple NRQL query.
+8. Without knowing it, used the `file` channel to store the query results as a CSV file in the current directory.
-7. Created a [manifest file](#manifest-file) with report definitions for the HTML template report and dashboard report from the previous steps.
+9. Created a [manifest file](#manifest-file) with report definitions for the HTML template report and dashboard report from the previous steps.
-8. Used the CLI script to run an ad-hoc report at the command line using the default manifest file located at `include/manifest.json`.
+10. Used the CLI script to run an ad-hoc report at the command line using the default manifest file located at `include/manifest.json`.
-9. Without knowing it, used the `file` channel to store the resulting PDF reports in the current directory.
+11. Without knowing it, used the `file` channel to store the resulting PDF reports in the current directory.

 Though useful during template development, in most cases, you won't be